royriojas/grunt-ez-frontend/README.md

     - Bug fix.
 Banner were ignored in css outputs

 *   __01/10/2014 - 0.2.8__:
     - Added generic regular expressions replacements to the gruntTaskUtil.beautifier helper object.
+TODO: this will be moved to grunt-jsbeautifier
       After beautification the following replacements are made:
 ```javascript
     replacements : [{
         replace : /!!\s/g, // double bang with one space after